pyralspite413/CS1632_Fall2021/exercises/Supplement1/README.md

 If you use Windows, please follow these steps:

 1. Every OS comes with an SSH commandline client nowadays.
-Open a commandline shell (e.g. cmd) then type:
+Open a commandline shell (e.g. cmd, terminal) then type:
    ```
    $ ssh USERNAME@thoth.cs.pitt.edu
    ```